Just say: Yes!

 Don't let Yourself get Confused

-Having considered L4-Participation, we can investigate L's 1-3, the three levels below, which determine whether that Yes will turn into a serious involvement, and then L's 5-7, the three levels above, which determine whether it will become an important commitment.
-The whole structure will define whether and how a spontaneous "Yes!" turns into significant involvement into which you throw all your positive energies.
+Having considered , we can investigate L's 1-3, the three levels below, which determine whether that "Yes!" will turn into a significant involvement, and then L's 5-7, the three levels above, which determine whether it will become an serious commitment.
+The whole structure will define whether and how a spontaneous "Yes!" turns into a serious involvement into which you throw all your positive energies.

 L4: Participation